8 Tips for Writing Your College Essays Like a Boss

 - Professional site design (not always the case)

-– Professional writing style (uses good grammar, spelling, etc.)
+- Professional writing style (uses correct grammar, spelling, etc.)

 - Recommended by a professional organization or industry expert